 This Master’s programme in Clinical Child, Family and Education Studies (Dutch: Orthopedagogiek) will challenge you to make connections between scientific research and practical issues.
 Armed with scientific insights and clinical skills, you will be able to give advice, support, treatment and guidance when problems arise around children or adolescents in families or schools.
 You can make an important contribution to research of practical care issues related to parenting, education or children at risk.
 You will help children, youth, their parents and the systems surrounding them to function to their optimum potential.

-Alumnus Ruben shares his experiences
+Alumnus Ruben shares his experiences below in the video.

 Working in a multi-disciplinary way